 - Architecture: Fortifications, casemates, underground passages.

-- Access: Visits are permitted for certain sections, but others require discretion.
+- Access: Visits are permitted for some sections, but others require discretion.

 Conclusion

-The Pyrénées-Atlantiques offer a multitude of fascinating urbex sites for urban exploration enthusiasts.
-From abandoned villas to deserted factories, ghostly hospitals and military forts, each location offers a unique adventure.
-By respecting the safety rules and the properties, you can experience memorable explorations and discover the hidden treasures of this historic region.
+The Pyrénées-Atlantiques region offers a multitude of fascinating urban exploration sites for fans of urban exploration.
+From abandoned villas and deserted factories to ghostly hospitals and military forts, each location offers a unique adventure.
+By respecting safety rules and property rights, you can enjoy memorable explorations and discover the hidden treasures of this historic region.
 Happy exploring!